Modeling Student Learning with 3.8 Million Program Traces: Experiments

 \sect{s:general_behavior} and \sect{s:code_embeddings} show both behaviorally and representationally that the \all model uses information about student IDs to make predictions about their behavior.
 In this section, we directly probe student representations to evaluate what they capture about a student's programming style and abilities.

-We construct our student probing dataset as follows.
-Let $S$ denote the set of students, where we randomly sample $|S| = 2000$ students, each with between 20 and 200 traces in the training datasets for the \all and \last models.
-For each student $s \in S$ and property of interest $y$, we compute a ground truth ``student-specific'' target value $y^s$ by averaging the value of the metric across all traces written by $s$.
-We construct a student embedding $e^s$ for each $s$ by extracting the learned embedding vector for $s$ from the \all or \last model.
-We construct the probing dataset $\mathcal{D}_{\text{student}} = \{ (e^s, y^s) : s \in S \}$.
-We train MLP probes on 5 random train/test splits of $D$.
-As in \sect{s:student_embeddings}, we train probes on datasets where the student embeddings $e^s$ are randomly shuffled with respect to $y^s$ to serve as a control for how well probes perform when relying purely on statistics in the target metric \citep{hewitt-liang-2019-designing}.
+We construct the student probing dataset by randomly sampling 2,000 students, each with between 20 and 200 traces.
+For each student and each property of interest, we compute a ground-truth student-specific target by averaging the metric across all traces written by that student.
+We then obtain a student embedding by extracting the learned embedding vector for the student from the \all or \last model, and pair this embedding with the corresponding target value.
+We train MLP probes on 5 random train/test splits.
+As in \sect{s:student_embeddings}, we also train probes on control datasets in which student embeddings are randomly shuffled, providing a baseline that reflects probe performance when relying only on target metric statistics rather than information encoded in the embeddings \cite{hewitt-liang-2019-designing}.

-\paragraph{Results} As shown in Figure \ref{fig:probing}, for both the \all and \last model, probes trained on ground truth student representations outperform the probes trained on shuffled student representations, suggesting that the student representations in both models encode nontrivial information about students.
-We find, however, that the \all model's student representations consistently lead to statistically significant better performance than the \last model's student representations (except for timestamp year), highlighting that the \all model has learned about student behavior beyond what can be learned just from the kinds of programs students write.
+\paragraph{Results} As shown in Figure \ref{fig:probing}, for both the \all and \last model, probes trained on ground truth student representations outperform the probes trained on shuffled student representations.
+This suggests that the student representations in both models encode nontrivial information about students.
+However, the \all model's student representations consistently lead to statistically significant better performance than the \last model's student representations (except for timestamp year), highlighting that the \all model has learned about student behavior beyond what can be learned just from the kinds of programs students write.
 Even for metrics directly related to the kinds of programs students write (\eg occurrences of \texttt{await}), which could be learned by the \last model, the \all model's student representations lead to better performance, suggesting that by training on traces, the \all model has learned richer information about students.